-Are you missing the blocks that count?
+Are you missing the building blocks that count?

 Today we read and talk a lot about the potential for digitally transformative technologies to allow SMEs to provide the “seamless customer experience” the digital economy needs to drive business survival, growth and economic betterment in general.